nnatarajan/pet-helper/README.md

 ## ⚠️ Legacy Compatibility
 Because the JavaScript and Ruby ecosystems evolve rapidly, attempting to boot this application on a modern environment may require aligning your local version managers (`nvm`, `rbenv`, `rvm`) with the versions declared in the root `Gemfile` and `package.json` files.

 ## 📄 License
-This project is open-source and available under the MIT License.

-## 📄 License
-This project is open-source and available under the MIT License.(LICENSE) file for details.
+This project is open-source and available under the MIT License.(LICENSE) file for details